oracle-livelabs/security/database/advanced/intro/intro-beyond-the-baseline.md

 It's composed of 1 VMs:
   - **DBSec-Lab VM**

-During this mini-lab, you'll use different **NoVNC** to interact with this VM.
+During this mini-lab, you'll use **NoVNC** to interact with this VM.

 ### Objectives